Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_chris.md

 - You have your own system that works well, but if you wanted you could try out NLTK's Named Entity Recognition chunker!
 It's what I used to pull out the people in my data.
 - I like the format of your project plan!

+**Rob's Vistit 11/21
+- I'm going to have to look at VADER, it sounds like it could have some tools I would like to use.